 1. "Superbia et ante ruinam" Pride goes before the fall.
 But the show must go on.

-2. Never underestimate the power of shameless audacity in a show biz career.
+2. Never underestimate the power of shameless audacity in a show business career.

-3. It's harder than it looks.
-The magic of the performing arts is the illusion it is easy.
+3. The magic of the performing arts is the illusion that it is easy.